MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 - Egress filtering is lower-priority than preventing accidental Internet-exposure.
 So tightly coupling the two and needing to setup a proxy first may not make strategic sense.
 - If something goes wrong on the host, the lost traffic will not appear in VPC flow logs [^98] or traffic mirroring logs.[^985] The DNS lookups will show up in Route53 query logs, but that's it.

-With that said, AWS does not have a primitive to perform Egress filtering,[^99] so you will eventually have to implement Egress filtering via a proxy.
-Therefore, in e.g. production accounts, you can go with this option.
+With that said, AWS does not have a primitive to perform Egress filtering,[^99] so you will eventually have to implement Egress filtering via a proxy or GWLB.
+Therefore, in e.g. production accounts, you could go with this option.

 Using PrivateLink, in this way, would look like this:
 ![alt text](https://i.imgur.com/vg9rcTE.png)

-Note that not a single NAT Gateway is necessary here, as Envoy is running in an public subnet.
+(Note that no NAT Gateway is necessary here, as Envoy is running in an public subnet.)

 [^98]: [Flow log limitations](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-logs-limitations) does not state "Internet-bound traffic sent to a peering connection" or "Internet-bound traffic sent to a VPC interface endpoint." under `The following types of traffic are not logged:`.
 After testing I believe these are likely omitted due to not being a proper use-case.